 - 38. It is a condition of grant that colleges allocate FEDF in accordance with the policy set out in this document. - 39.
-General conditions of grant also apply to college funding as set out in SFC's Outcome Agreement Funding Announcement.
+General conditions of grant also apply to college funding as set out in SFC's Final Funding Allocations for Colleges in AY 2021-22 announcement.